 Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the plates and liners etc. See Maintenance Guide section for instructions on how to remove parts of the stove.
 It is not normally necessary to re-paint inside the firebox due to the high temperatures that mean that the paint does not have much effect before being burnt off.
-Steel and high quality cast ceramic liners are very resilient firebox materials and will give reliable service without major cleaning or work on the firebox.
+Steel and high quality cast ceramic liners are very resilient firebox.
 The ceramic liner boards are very durable but may require replacement occasionally depending upon fuels and the type of usage experienced.
 Firebox linings are not covered by warranty, as they are a wearing consumable part.